Explore the waters of Banff and Lake Louise

 If you’re looking for a chance to really study the Bow Valley from the river, consider joining Rocky Mountain Raft Tours.
 These scenic guided floats depart from below Bow Falls, winding their way along the Bow River before ending just after the famous Hoodoos.
 Families and photographers will appreciate the relaxed pace of this adventure.

 Get your adrenaline flowing with a true whitewater experience in the heart of The Canadian Rockies.
 Choose from either full or half-day whitewater adventures, ranging in difficulty from Class II to Class IV+ rapids.
-There are a variety of tour operators: Banff Rafting Centre, Canadian Rockies Rafting, Hydra River Guides and Wild Water Adventures.
+There are a variety of tour operators: Chinook Rafting, Canadian Rockies Rafting, Hydra River Guides, and Wild Water Adventures.

 Stand Up Paddleboarding (SUP) is the perfect way to explore Banff and Lake Louise.
 Paddle out into the centre of a crystal clear lake and soak in the surrounding peaks.
-If you’re looking to rent a SUP, check with The Banff Canoe Club and Ultimate Ski and Ride in Banff.
+If you’re looking to rent a SUP, check with The Banff Canoe Club, the Ski Big 3 Adventure Hub, Radventures, or Bow Valley SUP.
 Boards are also available for purchase at Atmosphere in Banff.